Motion in One Dimension

 On reducing the two-body problem to one of the motion of a single body, we arrive at the problem of determining the motion of a single particle in an external field such that its potential energy depends only on the distance

-It is known that the angular momentum of any system relative to the center of such field is conserved.
+It is known that the angular momentum of any system relative to the center of such a field is conserved.
 The angular momentum of a single particle is

 Thus the path of a particle in a central field lies in one plane.
 Using polar coordinates